 HOW TO APPLY FOR FINANCIAL ASSISTANCE

-Applicants may request award consideration and work exchange consideration with their residency application and provide supporting materials to determine eligibility.
+Applicants may request scholarship award and work exchange consideration with their residency application and provide supporting materials to determine eligibility.
 Applications are due February 1 and recipients are notified of their session placements and awards by mid March.

 Housing & Meals